 According to research from the University of Michigan Transportation Research Institute, this can have a positive impact on teen’s driving behavior: teens who received an alert when they engaged in risky driving along with feedback from their parents changed their behavior immediately, whereas teens who received an alert but no feedback did not.

 Monitoring devices can be a great tool in helping you further educate your teen on being a safe driver.
 And they can be used to monitor anyone else whose driving you’re concerned about, such as an aging relative or a nanny.
+Any of these tactics will in part help avoid easily preventable auto claims.

 Disclaimer: This article is meant for information purposes only.
 The Hartford does not endorse or have any association with the products and/or services referenced.